Your own past

 becomes evidence.

-proof. never asks what you ate.
-It tracks how you felt — and builds a personal archive of every time distress rose and fell, so patients can see their own survival in their own words.
+proof. builds a personal archive of every time distress rose and fell — so patients can see their own survival, in their own words.

 Log the meal